We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 Offers are made in rank order based on this national ranking.
 Even though, DCT2/3 applicants will be ranked in one single list, you will only be considered for an offer at the level you have applied to.

-You will be given 48 hours (exclusive of weekends) to respond to an offer and have the options to
+You will be given 48 hours (exclusive of weekends) to respond to an offer.
+These are the different ways you can respond to an offer.

 Once you have accepted a post, you will not receive any further offers this round.
 This means you'll be automatically withdrawn from any other applications you have in the same recruitment round.